-

 Test which wire is which, and mark them with the same number as the corresponding connector pin.

-Or if you are lucky, the wires all have different colors, then just write down colors and corresponding pin numbers
+Or if you are lucky, the wires all have different colors, then just write down colors

 You only need to label 2 to 12 and 20 to 25, you can use one label for 20 to 25, since they will be connected.